We have provided answers to most of your immigration questions

 The two years do not need to be continuous.
 An officer can confirm if your time in Canada counts when you re-enter Canada, or apply for a permanent resident card.
 But there are exceptions where time spent outside Canada may also count towards the two years / 730 days residency requirement.

-In 80% of cases, an application submitted through Express Entry is processed within 6 months from the date it is received.
-Please note that these processing times do not include the time it takes to submit an Express Entry profile, receive an Invitation to Apply (ITA), and prepare the final application for submission.
-Many other PR applications may take more than 12 months to process.
+In 80% of cases, applications submitted through Express Entry are processed within 6 months from the date of receipt.
+It's important to note that these processing times do not account for the duration it takes to submit an Express Entry profile, receive an Invitation to Apply (ITA), and prepare the final application for submission.
+Additionally, many other PR applications may take more than 12 months to process

 The minimum Comprehensive Ranking System (CRS) score required to receive an invitation in the January 8 draw was 473.
 This was the first draw for 2020.
 The minimum score depends from one draw to another.
 You have to keep watching each draw to find out the minimum score required.
 In general, considering last six months, we get average score of 467 as a practical minimum CRS score.